KarelZe/edu/maschinelles-lernen/01_self_test.md

     * Minimum residual sum of squares: $$\mathrm{RSS}=\sum_{\text {left }}\left(y_{i}-\bar{y}_{L}\right)^{2}+\sum_{\text {right }}\left(y_{i}-\bar{y}_{R}\right)^{2}$$
   * **For classification trees:**
     * Information gain / Minimum entropy: $$N_{L} H\left(p_{\mathrm{L}}\right)+N_{R} H\left(p_{\mathrm{R}}\right)$$
-* _How can we influence the model complexity of a tree?_🧠
+* _How can we influence the model complexity of a tree?🧠_
   * One can limit the depth of the tree or limit the minimum number of samples that must be present within one node.
   * Another way is to apply pruning to a decision tree, which refers to cutting back a fully grown tree.
-* _Why is it useful to use multiple trees and randomization?_🧠
+* _Why is it useful to use multiple trees and randomization?🧠_
   * Decision Trees are prone to overfitting.
 That's why we should learn several trees to increase variability.
   * By randomizing the features, using bootstrap samples of the data and combining the trees \(random forest\) or learning several trees on bootstrap samples \(bagging\) one can prevent trees from overfitting.
 * Name at least two advantages and two disadvantages of decision trees. 🦧